Zayn14/zsoyokulovacv.github.io/README.md

 **Young Leader Development Project (YLDP)** | 2017-2018
  - Participated in organizing the events in YLDP
  - Volunteered in the "International Youth Summit - 2017

-**Women in Techmakers** | 2022-Present
-- Brainstormed the events with a team
-- Volunteered in the organized events

 **IT Community of Uzbekistan + Women in Tech** | 2023-Present
 - Participated as a graphic designer